Clifton Suspension Bridge: Incidents

 Two men were killed during the construction of the bridge.
 In 1885, a 22-year-old woman named Sarah Ann Henley survived a suicide attempt off the bridge when her billowing skirts acted as a parachute and she landed in the thick mud banks of the tidal River Avon at low tide; she subsequently lived into her eighties.

 The Clifton Suspension Bridge is well known as a suicide bridge and is fitted with plaques that advertise the telephone number of Samaritans.
 Between 1974 and 1993, 127 people fell to their deaths from the bridge.

 In 1998 suicide barriers were installed on the bridge to prevent people jumping.
 In the four years after installation this reduced the suicide rate from eight deaths per year to four.

 Nicolette Powell, the wife of UK rhythm and blues singer Georgie Fame, formerly the Marchioness of Londonderry, jumped to her death from the bridge on 13 August 1993.

-In 1957 a RAF Filton-based RAF Vampire jet from 501 Squadron piloted by Flying officer John Greenwood Crossley flew under the deck while performing a victory roll before crashing in Leigh Woods, killing the pilot.
+In 1957 an RAF Filton-based RAF Vampire jet from 501 Squadron piloted by Flying officer John Greenwood Crossley flew under the deck while performing a victory roll before crashing in Leigh Woods, killing the pilot.
 The accident caused a landslip that led to the temporary closure of the nearby Portishead Railway.
 A helicopter from National Police Air Service Filton flew under the bridge during a search in 1997.

 On 12 February 2014 the bridge was closed to traffic due to wind for the first time in living memory.

 On 11 July 2024, there was a discovery of human remains on the Clifton Suspension Bridge.
 The bridge was closed to all traffic and all pedestrians during a manhunt that led to the arrest of a murder suspect.